Updated December 11, 2019

 Festival Mundial de Salsa (late September);

-Hotels, hostals, camping (Pance, near Los Farallones National Park)
+Hotels, hostels, camping (Pance, near Los Farallones National Park)

 So then, why do travelers come here?
 The adventure is in the getting there!
 San Cipriano lies seven kilometers off the main road and the only way to get there is by hand-pumped rail carts called brujitas.
 (Skip the touts, head right to the transport.)
-But hurry – the regional authority wants to replace them with aerial cable cars!
+But hurry, because the regional authority is now suggesting to replace them with aerial cable cars!

 Sugar-cane based liqueurs (viche, arrechón, tumbacatre)